On this page

 Will taking CNA classes online in Raleigh impact my ability to get certified or licensed?

-Taking a portion of your CNA classes online will not impact your ability to get certified if you complete the coursework.
-Online coursework requires self-discipline, though, so make sure you’re prepared for that.
+Taking a portion of your CNA classes online will not impact your ability to get certified if you complete the coursework. .
+Just make sure the program you’re enrolled in has state approval.
+Also, keep in mind that online coursework requires self-discipline, so be prepared for that.
 CNA coursework, whether online or in person, provides the theoretical and technical skills needed for certification.

 Do employers care if I take some of my CNA classes online?

-Employers typically won’t know whether you completed coursework online or in person.
-If they do know, they won’t count that against you.
-Employers want to hire certified CNAs, so passing the state examination is what matters.
+Probably not.
+And even if they somehow did (which is highly unlikely), employers typically won’t know whether you completed coursework online or in person.
+Employers want to hire certified CNAs, and graduating from an approved program is what matters.

 Are online CNA classes in Raleigh more affordable than campus programs?